A Easy Way to Relieve Back Pain From Sitting

 - Strengthen your glute muscles (vital for lumbar support and protection).

 - Strengthen and condition your back muscles (upper and lower to help maintain a neutral spine, reduces back spasms).

-First of all, it is important to LIMIT the amount of time sitting and to take breaks from extended sitting (every 25-30 minutes for 1-2 minutes).
+First of all, it is important to LIMIT the amount of time you rely on your seat and to take breaks from extended sitting (every 25-30 minutes for 1-2 minutes).
 Standing or walking is a must.
-Sitting is NEVER healthy for your lower back.
+Remember: Sitting is NEVER healthy for your lower back.

 This exercise can be done while sitting and during your breaks.
-(It is important to have consent from your family doctor prior to any exercise routine such as the Seated Lunge.)
+(It is important to have consent from your family doctor before any exercise routine such as the Seated Lunge.)

 Step 1: Sit upright with one leg and buttock fully ON the seat and the other leg and buttock suspended OFF of the seat.
 Keep both knees bent and feet flat.

 Step 2: With the unsupported leg, slowly slide it to the side and behind you until you are fully stretched out as comfortably as possible.
 Hold the chair rest or table for stability.

 Step 3: Try to extend the leg behind you by contracting your thigh muscles and hold this position for 1 minute.

 Step 4: Repeat this exercise with the other leg.

 Note: You may find yourself leaning forward as you extend the leg behind you.
 Try to avoid this by extending less and maintain an upright posture.
 Remember, you want to utilize your legs more while your spine is in neutral posture.